Bolex: H 16

-"The Bolex H 16 camera played a central role in the work of many avant-garde filmmakers from the 1940s through to the 1970s because of its precision and lightweight, robustness and range of facilities, and the high quality of its optics, especially the zoom lenses, and its simple operation, which made possible an infinite combination of creative cinematographic choices."
+The Bolex H 16 camera played a central role in the work of many avant-garde filmmakers from the 1940s through to the 1970s because of its precision and light weight, robustness and range of facilities, the high quality of its optics, especially the zoom lenses, and its simple operation, which made possible an infinite combination of creative cinematographic choices.

-"The Bolex H 16 is probably the camera which most influenced a generation of experimental and documentary/ethnographic filmmakers."
+The Bolex H 16 is probably the camera which most influenced a generation of experimental and documentary/ethnographic filmmakers.

 Technical aspects of the Bolex

 There are several different Bolex models.
 The camera's film capacity is variable dependent on model.
 For example, a 400-ft magazine (on the Rex 5 – or converted Rex 3 or 4) can be attached to the top of the camera.
 From the beginning, it offered automatic film threading, a clutch for disengaging the drive spring in order to crank the film by hand forward and backwards unlimited, and a cut-off turret disc that is not wider than the camera body in center position.
 Stepless speed control was available between 8 and 64 frames per second.
 Early cameras have a 190 degrees opening angle shutter.
-A few years after their introduction the H cameras could be equipped with an accurate single-frame counter.
+A few years after their introduction, the H cameras could be equipped with an accurate single-frame counter.
 That accessory was incorporated into all H camera models since 1946.

 As with a still reflex camera, the Bolex RX has a viewfinder, which allows the filmmaker to view what they are filming.
 This specific viewfinder is made up of a double prism that deflects 20 percent of the light going through the lens into the viewfinder.

 The Paillard-Bolex H 16 usually has a turret for three C-mount lenses.
 Often, the camera was provided with a 16mm Switar or Yvar, a 25mm Switar or Yvar and the third lens was often a 75mm Yvar or 50mm Switar.
 Only lenses with the designation "RX" in 50 mm or less can be used on the RX models.
 RX corrected lenses were also manufactured by Schneider, Berthiot, Angénieux, and Rodenstock.
 The single lens port H 16 M(arine) was made in conjunction with the first underwater housing.
 A second, later marine housing was made for the electric drive models.

 Some people had their H 16 camera converted to Super 16.
 This format is highly suited to telecine conversion, as Super 16 is close to the 16:9 electronic image format.
 Some conversions were more successful than others.
 Bolex (latterly) did offer a factory Super 16mm camera.
 This has the appropriate markings in the viewfinder and the film gate is machined and polished to professional standards.

 Bolex did have a foray into purely professional cameras with the Bolex Pro 16.
 Again, they decided against a registration pin for mechanical simplicity, to keep the camera as quiet as possible for sync-sound filming.
 This camera was only offered with 400 ft magazine capacity.